kulakarla/intern-decision-engine-backend/TICKET101.md

 #### Tests

 Both back and front end contain appropriate tests, well done.
+Front-end could use some tests that verify that the program shows the user the right values.